Code-Institute-Submissions/milestone_project_1-6/README.md

 ### User story
 * New customer

 I am a potential customer, skimming the web for a venue to have a night out with friends.
+When I am skimming the pages my attention will be drawn to the unexpected and out of the ordinary (the landing page).
+I will need to know more about the bar, I therefor click on the navbar or scroll to the second About page.
-My attention will be drawn to the unexpected and out of the ordinary.
-I need contact information to know where to go, opening hours and how to get in touch for specific information.
+I need contact information to know where to go, opening hours and how to get in touch for specific information.I then click again on the fixed-to-top navbar or scroll to adress information in the footer.

 * Returning customer

 I am a frequent visitor to Cadillac Lounge.
 I want to keep myself updated to the upcoming events for the week or later that month.
 I am mostly interested in the event section and further information about the bands and to book a ticket.
+I use the navbar to navigate on the page to the event section.
+ From there I can use the provided link in the text to Spotify, or go directly to an external booking site, by clicking on the book now button to get tickets for the event.

  * Business related customer

  I am a muscician seeking the opportunity to be engaged for an event.
-My main focus when visiting the web page is how to get in contact and how to get there.
+My main focus when visiting the web page is how to get in contact with the bar and an address.
 The information I am seeking is in the practical area (performance gear, booking schedule and so on).
+I navigate the web page by using the navbar and go to the contact page and fill out the form or the footer for additional contact information.